 The Board must have accurate, complete information to do its job; the quality of information received by the Board directly affects its ability to perform its oversight function effectively.
 Directors should be provided with, and review, information from a variety of sources, including management, Board committees, outside experts, auditor presentations and other reports.
 The Board should be provided with information before Board and committee meetings with sufficient time to review and reflect on key issues and to request supplemental information as necessary.

 Effective corporate directors are diligent monitors, but not managers, of business operations.
 Directors should have access to management, as needed, to fulfill their oversight responsibilities.
 Any requests for information or discussions outside of regularly scheduled meetings that a director wishes to initiate with management should be coordinated through the Chairman, the Chief Executive Officer or the Secretary.

 The Governance and Nominating Committee periodically reviews and makes recommendations to the Board regarding the form and amount of compensation for non-management directors.
 In determining director compensation, the Governance and Nominating Committee should consider director compensation at similarly situated companies and the increased time, effort, expertise and accountability required of active board membership in light of evolving corporate governance requirements.

-Non-management directors receive 50% of their annual director retainer in Arconic restricted share units, which are required to be held until they retire from the Board.
+Non-management directors receive over 50% of their annual director retainer in Arconic restricted share units, which are required to be held until they retire from the Board.
 It is the opinion of the Board that this policy reinforces a focus on long-term shareholder value.

 Director Orientation and Continuing Education